 At Colley Lane Primary Academy (CLPA), we want all children to be confident readers who enjoy reading because we believe ‘A child who reads is an adult that thinks’.

 The CLPA reading curriculum is a holistic, whole school approach.
 Its purpose is to ensure that pupils can read efficiently, access ambitious texts and develop a love of reading.
-We approach reading in a variety of ways across the school, using 1-to-1 reading, shared reading sessions, Whole Class Reading (WCR) sessions and the Accelerated Reader Programme.
-We encourage language rich discussions about texts and explore the themes and conventions of texts within these sessions.
-Children are also taught specific reading domain skills in weekly reading domain/comprehension sessions.
+We approach reading in a variety of ways across the school, using 1-to-1 reading, shared reading sessions, Whole Class Reading (WCR) sessions and the Accelerated Reader Programme, as well as our formal domain/comprehension lessons.
+In Whole Class Reading sessions, we encourage language-rich discussions about texts and explore the themes and conventions of texts.
+Children are also taught specific reading domain skills in two reading domain/comprehension sessions each week.
 A range of genres are used across the term and we teach children how to answer reading questions efficiently and effectively.

 The programme is broken down into phases.
 Phase 2, 3 and 4 are taught in Reception and Phase 5 is taught in Year 1.
 Each phase introduces new sounds (phonemes) and tricky words (these are words which follow a complex spelling pattern and are non-phonetic).
 All phases build on the learning in previous phases.

 We lay the foundations for Phonics in Nursery and begin teaching to the programme in the Reception year, ensuring all children build on their growing knowledge of the alphabetic code to read and spell as they move through the school.